nel-nuss/FOSSGIS-Project/README.md

 - There are some green areas where multiple criteria are met but no potential staging area is close, disregard these.
 - Potential staging areas surrounded by red are unsuitable and should be disregarded.
 - Use the underlying OSM map to identify addresses and also disregard any potential areas that can not be used in disaster relief, e.g. hospital parking spaces.

+Depending on your provided area size and bounding box, you might obtain way too many or way too little potential areas to meaningfully consider as potential staging areas.
+Therefore, we provided three calculations that cut off suitability at certain ranks (150, 175, 200).
+Choose the map that is best suited to your needs.
+If none of the three options produce a useful result, open proximity_and_calc.bat and change the cutoff value provided in the last line of code.
+Within the code, the flag ```--calc="(A>=200)*A"``` is responsible for setting and calculating the cut-off value.
+Simply change the number and see what kind of result you get with different numbers!

 (In case of red-green color vision deficiency, choose a color ramp that ranges from white to black or similar)